League of Legends (popularly known as LOL) is a Multiplayer Online Battle Arena (MOBA) game created by Riot Games.

 Examples include Soraka, Sona, Nami and Janna.

 I guess support are your tires or something?
 Maybe the AC.
 Either way, supports help the team out with buffs and generally shields or healing.
 Supports tend to assist the marksman by allowing the marksman to stay in the lane longer.
 Unlike, well, just about everyone else, supports don't rely so much on gear and thus will purposefully AVOID getting last hits so that their lane partner can farm gold faster.
 Because of their reduced need of gold, support should also be buying and placing wards when needed.
 It's worth noting that EVERYONE should generally buy wards, but as a support you can afford to take the financial hit.
-Janna is both a good example of a support, and the best champion in the game.

 4. The Assassin:

 Examples include Kha'zix, Talon, Zed and Kassadin.

 If we're sticking with the car metaphor, the assassin is like your car having a button you can press which will make that other car's engine implode.
 Assassins generally specialise in high single-target damage and mobility, allowing them to quickly eliminate enemy marksmen and mages with ease.
 If you're playing as a squishy and vulnerable target, these guys are going to be your biggest threat - ask your team to try and keep them from harming you.
 Assassins also generally need to get kills early in order to stay competitive into the later stages of the game.